183rd Cavalry Regiment (United States)

-The 183rd Cavalry Regiment is a cavalry regiment of the United States Army, Virginia Army National Guard.
+The 183rd Cavalry Regiment is a cavalry regiment of the United States Army, represented in the Virginia Army National Guard by 2nd Squadron, 183rd Cavalry (2-183).
+The squadron is the reconnaissance, surveillance, and target acquisition squadron of the 116th Infantry Brigade Combat Team, part of the 29th Infantry Division.

 The 183rd Cavalry was established as the 183rd Infantry Regiment and was reflagged as a cavalry regiment in 2006.
-It provides all armored and cavalry assets for the Virginia National Guard, fielding the M1 Abrams, Bradley Fighting Vehicle, and Humvee.

-The primary active component of the 183rd is 2nd Squadron, 2-183, a maneuver element in the 116th Infantry Brigade Combat Team, which in turn is part of the 29th Infantry Division, made up of the Army National Guard forces from Virginia and several other states.
 The 183rd is headquartered in Virginia Beach and all of its constituent troops are located there or nearby.

 Headquarters and Headquarters Troop, 2nd Battalion, 183rd Cavalry is one of several Army National Guard units with campaign credit for the War of 1812.